- Become a Lawyer

 - must pay the articling student’s salary for the duration of the articles with the firm/organization.
 The salary must be commensurate with the salary paid to the firm/organization’s other articling students, if applicable.
 Please note that the replacement firm/organization is only responsible for salary once the articling student begins their employment with them.
 The Law Society does not pay the articling student’s salary.

 The Law Society will advise the roster firm/organization that the articling student has met the eligibility criteria of the program but will not provide any detailed information about what occurred during the student’s previous articles.
-The Law Society will provide the roster firm/organization with information regarding what has been accomplished so far in the student’s articles.
+The Law Society will provide the roster firm/organization with information regarding what has been accomplished so far in the student’s articles and a copy of the student’s resume.
+The roster firm/organization will require the name of the student’s former firm in order to check conflicts.

 The replacement firm/organization is prohibited from asking questions related to the harassing or discriminatory behaviour in the articling student’s previous firm/organization.